Awish-Senpai/ForgottenKeep/README.md

 • Added hover effects for socials, in profile.
 • Edited dark theme for settings page.
 • Made the DMs a bit sleek.
+• Changed the color of the search options box, to dark as per as the theme.

 `> Removed`
 • Messages when mentioned displayed green color, changed it back to default blue color.